EstherAlo/DAREY.IO-Projects/Project7/Project7.md

 ![pic14b](./images/pic14b.png)

-- If unbale to restart httpd do the below:
+- If unable to restart httpd do the below:

-- I disabled SELinux sudo setenforce 0 and to make this change permanent – opened  config file /etc/sysconfig/selinux and set SELINUX=disabled.
-Apache was restarted and status checked.
+- Disable SELinux sudo setenforce 0 and to make this change permanent – open  config file /etc/sysconfig/selinux and set SELINUX=disabled.
+Restart and check apache status

 ```